 One of the major statistical hurdles in our country is the estimation of reliable employment and unemployment data.
 The NSSO (National Sample Survey Office) was historically conducting Employment and Unemployment Surveys as part of its National Sample Surveys.
+They were quinquennial (once in every five years) Employment and Unemployment surveys.
 These surveys were the prime source for statistics about employment and unemployment situation in the country.

 Starting of PLFS

-Quarterly changes of various indicators of the labour market in urban areas as well as to generate the annual estimates of different labour force indicators both in rural and urban areas are the supplementary objectives of the PLFS.
+Estimation of quarterly changes of various indicators of the labour market in urban areas and annual estimation of different labour force indicators both in rural and urban areas are the supplementary objectives of the PLFS.

-Results of the PLFS will be brought out in the form of an Annual Key Report, which would contain detailed tables for both rural and urban sectors, and Quarterly Bulletins, which would contain, for the urban sector, estimates of the changes in key labour force parameters like LFPR, WPR and UR in the current weekly status.
+Results of the PLFS will be brought out in the form of an Annual Key Report, which would contain detailed tables for both rural and urban sectors.

 Annual estimates (for both rural and urban areas) would be generated for major parameters like: